Soarin'

-The attraction's first iteration, Soarin' Over California, was an opening-day attraction at Disney California Adventure on February 8, 2001.
+The attraction's first iteration, Soarin' Over California, was an opening day attraction at Disney California Adventure on February 8, 2001.
 It took guests over several locations in California and included a pre-show on the history of California's aviation industry.
-It was also installed at Epcot in Walt Disney World as Soarin in 2005.
+A second installation premiered at Epcot in Walt Disney World under the name Soarin' four years later in 2005.

-The current global version of the ride debuted at Shanghai Disneyland Park as Soaring Over the Horizon on June 16, 2016.
+The current global version of the ride debuted at Shanghai Disneyland as Soaring Over the Horizon on June 16, 2016.
 The American versions were also replaced with the new film as Soarin' Around the World on June 17.
-A fourth attraction, Soaring: Fantastic Flight, opened at Tokyo DisneySea on July 23, 2019.
-The original Soarin' Over California returned to Disney California Adventure for a limited engagement in June 2019, and its popularity led Disney to extend the run through the end of August of that year.
-Another limited run began February 28, 2020, as part of the park's Food & Wine Festival, but was cut short when the resort closed on March 13 due to the COVID-19 pandemic.
-On February 13, 2022, Disney announced Soarin' Over California would return on March 4 for Disney California Adventure Annual Food & Wine Festival.
+A fourth version of the attraction, Soaring: Fantastic Flight, opened at Tokyo DisneySea on July 23, 2019.

+After an initial limited return engagement during the summer of 2019, the original Soarin' Over California has returned to Disney California Adventure annually as part of the park's Food & Wine Festival during the spring season.

+A third film, Soarin' Across America, has been announced for Disney's celebration of the United States Semiquincentennial at the California and Florida locations in Summer 2026.